Mechanical, Electrical and Public Health Planning Manager

-Azadeh was introduced to the world of construction after working as a document controller at a civil engineering company.
-One architectural engineering degree later, Azadeh joined Mace.
-Now with a master's in construction project management to add to her CV, Azadeh is an assistant mechanical and electrical planner.
+Azadeh was introduced to the world of construction after starting her career with a civil engineering company.
+One architectural engineering degree later, Azadeh joined Mace and now, with a Master's in construction project management, is bringing unrivalled value to projects as an MEP planner manager.

 - What does your job involve?